h7ml/shark/README.md

 ## Project Introduction

-"shark" is a web application designed to help users manage and visualize shark data.
-The project is built using the React framework for the frontend interface, utilizing the component library provided by Ant Design to create a user-friendly interface, and managing state using Zustand.
-Through these technologies, "shark" provides a powerful and easy-to-use platform for users to effectively manage and display shark data.
-Additionally, the project uses rspack for building to achieve project bundling and optimization.
+`shark` is a web application designed to help users manage and visualize shark data.
+The project is built using the [React](https://reactjs.dev/) framework for the frontend interface, utilizing the component library provided by [Ant Design](https://ant.design/) to create a user-friendly interface, and managing state using [Zustand](https://zustand-demo.pmnd.rs/).
+Through these technologies, `shark` provides a powerful and easy-to-use platform for users to effectively manage and display shark data.
+Additionally, the project uses [rspack](https://rspack.dev/) for building to achieve project bundling and optimization.

 ## clone